Ashburton Art Gallery and Heritage Centre

 to recent times.

-The archives collection is available for research, with the help of the museum's archivist, in the research room from 1pm to 4pm on weekdays.
+The archives collection is available for research, with the help of the museum's archives officer, in the research room from 10am to 4pm on weekdays.
 In some circumstances fees may apply for this work.

-Also available on microfilm are many of Ashburton's early newspapers, including the Ashburton Mail, the Evening Echo, the Ashburton Herald and the Ashburton Guardian from 1878 to the present day.
+Also available on microfilm are many of Ashburton's early newspapers, including the Ashburton Mail, the Evening Echo, the Ashburton Herald and the Ashburton Guardian from 1878 to 2015.

-Illustrations: The illustrations collection contains more than 5000 photographic prints dating from the 1870s to the present day, all related to the Ashburton District.
+Photographs: The photographic collection contains more than 5000 prints dating from the 1870s to the present day, all related to the Ashburton District.

-Heritage Education: Included in the Heritage Centre is the Learning Centre, a classroom able to be used by school groups.
-Two specialist heritage educators, based at South Canterbury Museum, are available free of charge to schools and items from the museum's collections can be made available for use by visiting school groups.
-Schools should contact the Ashburton Museum for information and to make bookings.
+Included in the Heritage Centre is the Learning Centre, a classroom able to be used by school groups.
+Schools should contact the Ashburton Museum's public programmes coordinator for information and to make bookings.

 Open Hours – daily 10am – 4pm.